ben-williams/FLRforQuantFishSci/Sessions/01 Intro to FLR/01.01 Welcome/src/Welcome.md

 1. Introduction to FLR
 2. Loading data, plotting and EDA
-3. Non-linear modelling
+3. Stock-recruitment and reference points
-4. Stock assessment using a4a (I)
+4. Modelling M and growth with a4a
-5. Stock assessment using a4a (II)
+5. Stock assessment using a4a
-6. Reference points
+6. Short term forecasting for advice
-7. Short and medium term forecasting for advice
+7. Forecasting scenarios
 8. From stock assessment to MSE

 # HOW WILL IT RUN